Rahulpathmanathan/Redbus_scraping_and_filtering_through_streamlit/README.md

 Prerequesting Libraries

-import streamlit as st
+import streamlit as st,
-import mysql.connector
+import mysql.connector,
-import pandas as pd
+import pandas as pd,
-from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.common.keys import Keys from selenium.webdriver.support.wait import WebDriverWait from selenium.webdriver.support import expected_conditions as EC from selenium.webdriver import ActionChains
+from selenium import webdriver, from selenium.webdriver.common.by import By, from selenium.webdriver.common.keys import Keys, from selenium.webdriver.support.wait import WebDriverWait, from selenium.webdriver.support import expected_conditions as EC, from selenium.webdriver import ActionChains,